joanninmn1/W-S_git_pong_2014/README.md

 -----------
 1. you can add / do anything you would like as long as it does not break these rules.
 2. you cannot delete anything
+3. add clear comments where nessicary so your collaborators know how the things you added work.
+4. try to keep organized, if you wont remember how it worked / where it was, how will anyone else?!

 Rules for volleys
 -----------